daattali/ddpcr/README.md

 Now if we want to change the colour of the double-positive droplets to red, we just add a parameter `col_drops_both_positive = "red"`.

+> To see all the available plot parameters for this plate type, run
+> `?plot.custom_thresholds`.
+In addition, any plot parameter that is
+> available for default plates can also be used here (all parameters
+> listed under `?plot.ddpcr_plate`).

 ### Gating droplets in PNPP experiments automatically

 If you have a *PNPP* experiment (*(FAM+)/(FAM+HEX+)* or